Homeland Security Foundation

 There is a way you can show Hoosier first responders your support and gratitude for their commitment to their fellow citizens.
-The next time you renew your vehicle's plate, ask for a "Secure Indiana" license plate, or purchase one online.
+The next time you renew your vehicle's plate, ask for a First Responders license plate, or purchase one online.
 The foundation understands Hoosiers have allegiances to many organizations with specialized plates.
 If you already have an affinity plate, or do not want one, please make a donation of $25 in lieu of the plate by using the Donate to the Foundation button at the top of the page.
 Thank you!

-The Foundation funds public safety projects at the local level.
-Local public safety organizations in your communities are eligible to apply for projects such as equipping emergency responders with personal protective equipment, acquiring equipment for use by emergency responders, and training for emergency responders.
-In 2006, The Foundation awarded over $400,000 in grant funds to communities throughout the state.
+The foundation funds public safety projects at the local level.
+Local public safety organizations in your communities are eligible to apply for projects such as equipping emergency responders with personal protective equipment, acquiring equipment for use by emergency responders and training emergency responders.

 Promoting Public Safety Careers

-In order to promote the importance of careers in public safety, the Foundation recently established the Secure Indiana Scholarship Program for Indiana residents.
-Eligible applicants are students interested in pursuing a higher education degree and volunteer with a local public safety organization.
-Hoosier Safety Scholarships at $2,000 for full-time students and $1,000 for part-time students can be awarded to applicants enrolled in an accredited college in Indiana.
+In order to promote the importance of careers in public safety, the foundation established a scholarship program for Indiana residents.
+Eligible applicants are students interested in pursuing a higher education degree and who volunteer with a local public safety organization.
+Scholarships at $2,000 for full-time students and $1,000 for part-time students can be awarded to applicants enrolled in an accredited college in Indiana.